 News & Story Ideas

 Agrihoods such as Olivette are part of a nationwide trend of communities designed to foster connections between people, their food, and the environment.
-With the pandemic limiting recreation opportunities for many people, Olivette’s founders discuss how people benefit when communities are built around gardens, trails, streams, forests, and other natural features.
+Olivette’s founders discuss how people benefit when communities are built around gardens, trails, streams, forests, and other natural features.

 Millennials want walkability and a sense of community.
 Seniors don’t want to be isolated or live in institutional settings.
 Families seek safe, healthy neighborhoods for their kids.
 And now the effects of the pandemic have more people looking to live where they can play outdoors and telework from home.
 Olivette’s experts discuss how agrihoods deliver on all fronts.

 Built around a working organic farm, Olivette provides produce to Asheville area restaurants and residents of the community and beyond through its CSA (community-supported agriculture) program.
-Olivette’s experts discuss how they are adapting their farm and CSA during the pandemic so that people can still enjoy fresh local produce.
+Olivette’s experts share how a CSA operates and the benefits it provides.

 At Olivette, pesticides are banned, native plants are required, and all houses rely on development-wide geothermal heating and cooling and must meet high standards for energy efficiency.
-Olivette’s experts discuss how people can make their own homes and gardens more environmentally friendly.
+"Our first act as developers was to plant a 500-plant blueberry orchard," founding partner William "Tama" Dickerson says.
+He and other Olivette experts discuss how people can make their own homes and gardens more environmentally friendly.

 Installing a single geothermal heat pump is estimated to have the equivalent environmental benefit of planting 750 trees.
 At Olivette, development-wide geothermal heating and cooling benefits residents and the environment.
 Experts explain how this clean, sustainable, and efficient technology cuts energy bills and fossil fuel use while keeping homes comfy.

-Olivette’s community chefs share some of their favorite recipe for making the most of produce in season, from winter squash curry to jalapeño lime blackberry jam.
+Olivette’s community chefs share some of their favorite recipes for making the most of produce in season, from winter squash curry to jalapeño lime blackberry jam.

 Family, community, education, and sustainable happiness are Olivette’s core values and major reasons why the community was recognized by the NC Home Builders Association as Community of the Year and Best Sustainable Community.
 Olivette’s founders discuss principles for developing healthy, connected communities.